-The Chief Executive has established the Executive Committee (ExCo) to assist him managing the business and delivering against the strategy, medium-term plan, operational plans, the annual budget and the risk appetite, in an effective and controlled manner.
+The Chief Executive has established the Executive Committee (ExCo) to assist him in managing the business and delivering against the business strategy, medium-term plan, operational plans, the annual budget and the risk appetite, in an effective and controlled manner.

-The ExCo membership comprises the Chief Executive and ten other senior executives who are responsible for the day-to-day operations, internal control, business development and management of the Bank.
+In January 2017, the Bank's ExCo was re-focused and its membership reduced.
+The ExCo membership post January 2017 comprises the Chief Executive and six other senior executives responsible for risk management, day-to-day operations, internal control, business development and management of the Bank.